-A brand new town is being built on the coast of Montenegro.
-Situated on Luštica peninsula in the northwestern bay of Trašte, it's a show of emerald Adriatic seas backed by jade mountains.
+A brand new town has being built on the coast of Montenegro.
+Situated on Luštica peninsula in the northwestern bay of Trašte, it’s a show of emerald Adriatic seas backed by jade mountains.

 Year-round sunshine, olive groves, crystalline waters and forested hills give it an island feeling, yet with proximity to three airports.

 The town will feature more than a thousand homes, villas and townhouses, two marinas, seven hotels, championship golf course and a host of recreational and medical facilities.

 Open since 2018, the Chedi Luštica Bay is the largest five-star luxury hotel in Boka Bay.
 The Asia and Far East established hotel group, synonymous with chic, luxurious, design-led style, is set to raise the hotel standards in Montenegro.

 Tip: Another luxury five-star hotel raising the bar is the One & Only Portonovi.
 Elegantly positioned at the entrance to Boka Bay, it’s a haven of nature and luxury, with a pool stretching into the Adriatic coastline.

 A nearby state-of-the-art marina and private jet airports steers in luxury travelers.

 This ancient city oversees the confluence of rivers Morača and Ribnica.
 The capital city of Montenegro is a jumble of architecture and unsubtle buildings, from glitzy new shopping centers to Ottoman curios.